Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming: Stability Analysis of the Safe Gradient Flow

 As a consequence of Lemma~\ref{lemma:decrescent}, the objective function decreases monotonically along the solutions starting in $\Cc$.
-We use this fact to show that isolated local minimizers that are isolated equilibria are asymptotically stable relative to~$\Cc$.
+Thus, the objective function can be used as a Lyapunov function certifying asymptotic stability of an isolated equilibria relative to~$\Cc$.